English Premier League 2022-23: What to Watch for in Matchweek 2

-English Premier League 2022-23: What to watch for in Matchweek 2 originally appeared on NBC Sports Chicago
+English Premier League 2022-23: What to watch for in Matchweek 2 originally appeared on NBC Sports Washington

 One week of the new English Premier League season is in the books, and we’ve already seen some major storylines emerge.